practicaltech/TechFest/2021/gathering_5/README.md

 ### 3. Analog signals

 Analog is continuous and infinite.
+Color and sound are analog, there are an infinite number of values for hues and frequencies.
 An <b>analog voltage signal</b> can have any value within it's range.
 E.g. any number between 0 and 5 volts, such as 2.3456345v.
-To help illustrate the concept, sound and color are analog; there are an infinite number of frequencies and hues.

-{button (analog read) -> photocell -> why are there only x amount of values -> PWM & Yohan's guide}

 **Materials:** Photoresistor (included in kit), jumper wires (included in kit), a button (included in kit), breadboard (included in kit), Arduino Mega2560 (included in kit), computer (with Arduino IDE installed), and USB to USB A/B cable (included in kit).